the-turing-way/the-turing-way/book/content/reproducibility/03/benefits.md

-# What are the benefits of doing reproducible science
+# Advantages of doing reproducible research

-> Papers whose underlying data is available get cited more often (Piwowar, Day & Fridsma, 2007; Piwowar & Vision, 2013).

-There are several benefits of doing reproducible science:

-**1. Track history of your data and code**
+**1. Track a complete history of your research**

-A reproducible science should contain a complete history and narrative of the research (also known as [Provenance](https://en.wikipedia.org/wiki/Provenance)) and should include complete information of the data, tools, methods, codes, and documentations.
+A reproducible research must contain a complete narrative (also known as [Provenance](https://en.wikipedia.org/wiki/Provenance)) and should include complete information of the data, tools, methods, codes, and documentations.
 By storing a complete track-record of your work, you can ensure sustainability, fair citation/acknowledgement, and usefulness of your work for yourself and others in your field.

+> Papers whose underlying data is available get cited more often.
+(Piwowar, Day & Fridsma, 2007; Piwowar & Vision, 2013)

 **2. Facilitate collaboration and review process**